Camera Calibration and World Coordinates

 Using custom grids requires a custom solution for extracting the image point array.
 If the custom grid is a rectangular grid, the AnnotateGridPoints filter may be used to compute annotations for the image points.

 Note that the most important factor in achieving high accuracy results is the precision and accuracy of extracted calibration points.
 The calibration grids should be as flat and stiff as possible (cardboard is not a proper backing material, thick glass is perfect).
 Take care of proper conditions when taking the calibration images: minimize motion blur by proper camera and grid mounts, prevent reflections from the calibration surface (ideally use diffusion lighting).
-When using custom calibration grid, make sure that the points extractor can achieve subpixel precision.
+When using a custom calibration grid, make sure that the points extractor can achieve subpixel precision.
 Verify that measurements of the real-world grid coordinates are accurate.
+Also, when using a chessboard calibration grid, make sure that the whole calibration grid is visible in the image.
+Otherwise, it will not be detected because the detection algorithm requires a few pixels wide quiet zone around the chessboard.
+Pay attention to the number of columns and rows, as providing misleading data may make the algorithm work incorrectly or not work at all.

 Application Guide – Image Stitching